-Suggested approach: scope, methodology - The British Council is looking for proposals from prospective suppliers for a tailor-made approach and methodology that best addresses the research objectives and key questions set out above.
+The British Council is looking for proposals from prospective suppliers for a tailor-made approach and methodology that best addresses the research objectives and key questions set out below.
 It is expected that suppliers' proposals will draw on cutting edge research techniques, including application of relevant conceptual frameworks, analysis of data and presentation of findings.

-- This research is expected to be based on a mix of quantitative and qualitative assessment, requiring a combination of primary and secondary research techniques.
-For example, this may include desk- based research, data gathering and analysis, targeted interviews, focus groups with students, short online survey, etc. The supplier is free to suggest the appropriate profile and quantum of institutions / personnel / students to engage with - however we would expect that the research findings are drawn from a mix of regions and institution types across India. - The British Council expects to be a supportive part of this study in terms of contributing expert insight and views and supporting with logistical aspects such as arranging interviews with key stakeholders.
-The supplier will lead on conducting any interviews, focus groups, data collection, analysis and writing up. - The British Council will provide the supplier with relevant data we hold on UK TNE activity in India and copies of relevant research reports we previously commissioned on 'Assessing the impacts of TNE on host countries' and 'Transnational routes to on-shore UK higher education', etc.
+- This research is expected to be based on a mix of quantitative and qualitative assessments, requiring a combination of primary and secondary research techniques.
+For example, this may include desk- based research (Literature review), data gathering and analysis, targeted interviews, with policy makers, UK students, UK HE providers, Indian HE providers, service providers (such as CRCC, Pagoda, Jio), online survey, etc. The supplier is free to suggest the appropriate profile and quantum of institutions / personnel / students to engage with. - The British Council expects to be a supportive part of this study in terms of contributing expert insight and views and supporting with logistical aspects such as arranging interviews with key stakeholders.
+The supplier will lead on conducting any interviews, focus groups, data collection, analysis and writing up. - The British Council will provide the supplier with relevant data we hold on to UK HE activity in India and UK related this research.